nanobox-io/nanobox-guides/articles/storage/storing-files.md

 ### Directories are Replaced by Network Mounts
 Because network directories are replaced with network mounts, the contents of network directories in your codebase won't be available after deploy.

 You can import and export data to and from your storage components using SSH and/or SFTP.
-Examples of this are covered in the [Managing Local Storage Components](/storage/local) and [Managing Production Storage Components](/storage/production) guides.
+Examples of this are covered in the [Managing Production Storage Components](/storage/manage) guide.

 ### Add Network Directories to Your .nanoignore
 The [.nanoignore](https://docs.nanobox.io/local-config/nanoignore/) file allows you to omit files from your [compiled deploy package](https://docs.nanobox.io/cli/deploy/), reducing the size of your deploy and time it takes to upload.
 Since network directories are replaced by network mounts, it's recommend the contents of these directories be .nanoingore'd.